dictation-toolbox/Caster/docs/readthedocs/Getting_Started/Choose_Recognition_Engine.md

 - Free and open source engine that respects user privacy.

-- Typically lower recognition latency then DNS
+- Typically lower recognition latency than DNS

 - A selection of pre-trained speech recognition models to choose from that are continually developed.